dcunited001/dcunited001.github.io/_posts/2019-04-11-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 #### &#9775; Hexagram 2: [The Receptive](https://ichingfortune.com/hexagrams/2.php)

-Hexagram 1 corresponds to the action of kinetic energy on the system that creates the forms we recognize as waves.
+Hexagram 1 corresponds to the action of kinetic energy in the system that creates the forms we recognize as waves.
 Hexagram 2 represents the action of the beach & seafloor shaping the dispersion of kinetic energy.
 The shaping influence that the seafloor exerts corresponds to the female aspect of the phenomenology here.
 The influence that the forces and momentums exert on the water as a fluid-dynamical system correspond to the male aspects.
+The Creative requires the Receptive to manifest forms.

 #### Ripcurrents